Larry Eshleman

 (drums)

-Scott began playing drums at age 10, annoying his older brother by switching his drums around to accommodate Scott’s left-handedness.
-A lifelong music fanatic and record collector, Scott cites Bill Bruford of Yes and King Crimson as his favorite drummer and slips the occasional “proggy quirk” into his rock-solid grooves.
+Scott began playing drums at age 10, annoying his older brother by switching his drums around to accommodate Scott’s left-handedness...you may have notice that Scott's drums are set up "backwards"!
+A lifelong music fanatic and record collector, Scott's favorite drummers include Ringo Starr (for his ability to play the exact right drum part for the song), Bill Bruford of Yes and King Crimson (for his crispness and ability to make complex rhythms sound simple) and Benny Benjamin who played on countless Motown hits (for his feel-good, in-the-pocket groove).
 Scott was the drummer at St. Pius church in Corpus Christi for 15 years and enjoyed brief stints with The Sixties and The Apple Scruffs after moving to Houston in 2014.
-He is grateful for the opportunity to lay down the unstoppable backbeat for The Black Friday Project.
+In addition to the Black Friday Project, Scott plays drums with The West Mains, a Houston-based surf-rock band.
+Scott is incredibly grateful for the opportunity to lay down the unstoppable backbeat for The Black Friday Project!

 Steve Schaeffer